MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-v4-state.md

     options.State.Add(userState);
 });
 ```
 The line `options.State.Add(ConversationState);` and `options.State.Add(userState);` add the conversation state and user state, respectively.
 Next, create and register state accesssors.
 Acessors created here are passed into the IBot-derived class on every turn.
-Modift the code to inclue user state as shown below:
+Modify the code to inclue user state as shown below:
 ```csharp
 services.AddSingleton<EchoBotAccessors>(sp =>
 {